It Starts Here!

 - Purchase textbooks and supplies at the Bookstore in the Student Services Building.

-- If you are a student with a disability and want special accommodations, contact Disability Support Services.
+- If you are a student with a disability and need special accommodations, contact Disability Support Services.

 - Pay your tuition, fees and/or room and board.
 We have a payment plan!

 - Log on to EaglesEye immediately to change your password so no one else can access your account.
-Use EaglesEye to connect with instructors and classmates and to view your class schedules and grades.
+Use EaglesEye to view your class schedules and grades and receive official communication from the college.